jengelhart0/csci3081_flashphoto/README.md

 In the config folder, we have given you the building blocks for how to create a configuration process for your project, and integrate it with your build process.
-For our example config, to configure the project you could do something like this:
+In the example config we provde you, to configure the project you do:

     cd config
-    ./configure --enable-shared=no --libdir=$(realpath ../lib) --prefix=$(realpath ../ext)
+    ./configure --enable-shared=no --prefix=$(realpath ../ext)

 Those lines do the following:
 1. Configure your project to build.
 This does nothing at the moment (stub).
 2. Configure the PNG and JPEG libraries so that they can be built.
-3. Configure the PNG and JPEG libraries so they canf be installed to where your Makefile will look for theme (we chose ./lib via the --libdir prefix), though it can be anywhere.
-The --prefix argument tells configure the install prefix for everything else besides the libraries (we picked ../ext, but you can pick anything).
+3. Configure the PNG and JPEG libraries so they can be installed to where your Makefile will look for them. (we chose ../ext/lib via the --prefix argument), though it can be anywhere.

-Your configure process can differ from what is above, but it MUST BE DOCUMENTED IN YOUR README (just like the steps above).
+Your configure process can differ from what is above, but it *MUST BE DOCUMENTED IN YOUR README*.
 If we cannot configure your project based on what is in your README, you will receive a zero for this part of the grade.

-DO NOT PUT THE CONFIGURATION PROCESS IN THE MAKEFILE.
+*DO NOT PUT THE CONFIGURATION PROCESS IN THE MAKEFILE.*

-You should not have to modify anything in the config/ directory.
-If you think you do, you are probably doing something wrong.
-Configuration is trickier than using make, so if you have questions, please ask John.
+You should not have to modify anything in the config/ directory in order to have a successfully working configuration/build process.
+However, if you would like to augment the configuration process in some way, take care, as it is MUCH trickier than using make.
+So if you have questions, please ask John.

 ### Running the linter
 It is assumed that prior to handing in any iteration of the project, you will